 For these purposes, the term "harassment" includes, but is not necessarily limited to, the following: slurs, jokes, or other verbal, graphic, or physical conduct relating to an individual's race, color, religion, creed, sex, gender identity, transgender status, pregnancy, national origin, disability, sexual orientation, military or veteran's status, genetic information, age or any other characteristic that is protected by applicable state or federal law or the Alabama Community College System policies.
 Harassment also includes Sexual Harassment, which is forbidden by the NACC Code of Conduct and the College's Title IX Sexual Harassment Policy.
-Complaints of Title IX sexual harassment can be made according to the procedures outlined in the College's Title IX Sexual Harassment will be governed by the Code of Conduct and general complaint policies.
+Complaints of Title IX sexual harassment can be made according to the procedures outlined in the College's Title IX Sexual Harassment Policy.
+Complaints for harassment that fall outside the purview of Title IX sexual harassment will be governed by the Code of Conduct and general complaint policies.